huynguy-db/arcion-docs/content/docs/targets/target-setup/Informix.md

 pageTitle: Load data into IBM Informix
 title: IBM Informix
 description: "Get in-depth documentation on how to set up IBM Informix as data Target with Arcion, from setting up secure connection to enabling CDC-based replication."
+url: docs/target-setup/informix
 bookHidden: false
 ---
 # Destination IBM Informix

 The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

-## I. Set up CDC Replication
+## I. Set up Connection Configuration
-To set up CDC-based replication into your Target Informix database, follow the instructions in [Source Prerequisites for IBM Informix](/../../references/source-prerequisites/informix/).

-## II.
-Setup Connection Configuration

 1. From `$REPLICANT_HOME`, navigate to the sample connection configuration file:
     ```BASH